-You will apply for the symposium online on the fall or winter quarter, and this will require you to submit an abstract.
-The Mary Gates application will automatically send this abstract to your advisor for approval, so let your advisor to know to expect this.
-When you apply, you will also need to decide whether you will be completing an oral or poster presentation.
+You will apply online to participate in the symposium during the winter quarter; the application will require you to submit an abstract.
+The Mary Gates application will automatically send this abstract to your faculty advisor for approval, so let them know to expect this (please make sure and share your abstract with your graduate student advisor as well before you submit it).
+When you apply, you will also need to decide whether you complete an oral or poster presentation.
 Mary Gates gives an option to attend a practice session before the symposium.
 You can register online for this.
-Prepare your presentation to the specifications dictated by the Undergraduate Research Symposium guidelines and review your presentation with your advisor.
+Prepare your presentation to the specifications dictated by the Undergraduate Research Symposium (URS) guidelines and review your presentation with your advisors.
 Arrive at the event early to ensure everything runs smoothly.